rdappel/courses/pages/php/web-server-checklist.md

     AllowTcpForwarding no
     X11Forwarding no
 ```

-- [ ] Give devuser access to the web root
+- [ ] Updated the SSH Config File

+## 8. Set Permissions for the Web Root

+Run the following commands in your terminal:

 ```bash
 sudo chown devuser:sftponly /var/www/html